ionos-spectre/spectre-core/README.md

 ## Installation

-To use the command line tool, Ruby has to be installed on your system.
+Ruby has to be installed on your system.

 See [ruby-lang.org](https://www.ruby-lang.org/en/documentation/installation/) for installation instructions.